katdeegan/behavioral-design-patterns-java/README.md

 The [`behavioralDesignPatterns`](src/main/java/behavioralDesignPatterns) directory contains example code for each individual pattern, and the [`patternComparison`](src/main/java/patternComparison) directory includes head-to-head comparisons between similar patterns, and highlights the strengths and trade-offs of each from an encapsulation, decoupling, extensibility, and performance perspective.

+This repository contains supplementary and example code for the research study _**“A Comparative Exploration of Behavioral Design Patterns in OOP.”**_ The corresponding paper can be found here: [Comparative_Exploration_Behavioral_Patterns_OOP.pdf](Comparative_Exploration_Behavioral_Patterns_OOP.pdf).

 ## Dependencies

 - **Java Development Kit (JDK)** (Java versions 21+ used to develop)
 - **JUnit 5** (Optional - for testing framework)

 ## Build Instructions

 ### Option 1: Command Line Build (No Build Tool)

 #### Build Individual Patterns

 ```bash
 cd src/main/java/behavioralDesignPatterns/<patternName>
 javac *.java
 ```

 #### Build Comparison Examples

 ```bash
 cd java/patternComparison/<comparisonName>
 javac *.java
 ```

 ### Option 2: Build with Gradle

 From the project root, run: `./gradlew build`